rokucommunity/roku-deploy/README.md

         }
     }

-You can provide a callback in any of the higher level methods, which allows you to modify the copied contents before the package is zipped.
-An info object is passed in with the following attributes
-- **manifestData:** [key: string]: string
-    Contains all the parsed values from the manifest file
-- **stagingDir:** string
-    Path to staging folder to make it so you only need to know the relative path to what you're trying to modify

-    ```javascript
-    let options = {
-        host: 'ip-of-roku',
-        password: 'password for roku dev admin portal'
-        //other options if necessary
-    };

-    rokuDeploy.deploy(options, (info) => {
-        //modify staging dir before it's zipped.
-        //At this point, all files have been copied to the staging directory.
-        manipulateFilesInStagingFolder(info.stagingDir)
-        //this function can also return a promise,
-        //which will be awaited before roku-deploy starts deploying.
-    }).then(function(){
-        //it worked
-    }, function(){
-        //it failed
-    });
-    ```

-## bsconfig.json
+## roku-deploy.json
-Another common config file is [bsconfig.json](https://github.com/rokucommunity/brighterscript#bsconfigjson-options), used by the [BrighterScript](https://github.com/rokucommunity/brighterscript) project and the [BrightScript extension for VSCode](https://github.com/rokucommunity/vscode-brightscript-language).
-Since many of the config settings are shared between `roku-deploy.json` and `bsconfig.json`, `roku-deploy` supports reading from that file as well.
+As stated, many of the config settings are loaded from `roku-deploy.json`.
 Here is the loading order:
- - if `roku-deploy.json` is found, those settings are used.
+ - if CLI arguments are found, those are used.
- - if `roku-deploy.json` is not found, look for `bsconfig.json` and use those settings.
+ - if `roku-deploy.json` is found, fill in any missing settings.
+ - Fill in any still missing settings with defaults specified in rokyeDeploy.getOptions().

-Note that When roku-deploy is called from within a NodeJS script, the options passed into the roku-deploy methods will override any options found in `roku-deploy.json` and `bsconfig.json`.
+Note that When roku-deploy is called from within a NodeJS script, the options passed into the roku-deploy methods will override any options found in `roku-deploy.json`.

 ## Files Array